prometheus/prometheus/docs/querying/api.md

 Other non-`2xx` codes may be returned for errors occurring before the API endpoint is reached.

+An array of warnings may be returned if there are errors that do not inhibit the request execution.
+All of the data that was successfully collected will be returned in the data field.

 The JSON response envelope format is as follows:

 ```